juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Earnings winner
 	* Contract winner (if there's deposit from another company, that's bullish)
 - [ ] Stock shows clear out and consolidate above resistance level
-- [ ] Ideally has a history of spiking
 * Entry/Risk
 	* Ideally buy at the pullback consolidation close to resistance level
 	* Risk previous support, not the breakout level